FavourMichaelNazam/Faechi/README.md

-- 👋 Hi, I’m @FavourMichaelNazam
+- 👋 Hi, I’m Faechi
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity, Devops, product management and Software development
-- 🌱 I’m currently learning Cybersecurity, vulnerability Assessment and Penetration Testing path
-- 💞️ I’m looking to collaborate on you and helping you to keep your cyber space safe
+- 💞️ I’m looking to collaborate on you and helping you achieve the mazimum best in all your projects
 - 📫 How to reach me ... i'm favour michael on linkedin